Mini-project-iiests/reference-editor/README.md

 This project is managed by students of IIESTS, Shibpur.

-This project is has motive to develop a working website which can manage all possible features to develop any kind of REFERENCE.
+This project chas motive to develop a working website which can manage all possible features to develop any kind of REFERENCE.

 The ultimate features of the project are:
-1\.
-Reference generator.
+1. Reference generator.
-2\.
-Reference developer.
+2. Reference developer.
-3\.
-Reference checker and editor.
+3. Reference checker and editor.

 The brief description of the project is given below: